RTIInternational/harness-vue-bootstrap/docs/Introduction/index.md

 ## Prerequisites and Dependencies
 This library requires your Vue 3.x application to use [Harness Vue](https://next.harnessjs.org).
 Additionally, this library uses [Bootstrap 4.6.x](https://getbootstrap.com/docs/4.6/getting-started/introduction/) and [Bootstrap Icons 1.x](https://icons.getbootstrap.com/).

-This library also requires jquery for the input typeahead feature.
-If you are not using this feature, you do not need to install jquery.

 ## Installation

 Download Harness Vue Bootstrap with your package manager of choice: